mopidy/mopidy/docs/clients/mpd.rst

 ncmpc
 -----

 A console client.
-Uses the ``idle`` command heavily, which Mopidy doesn't support yet (see :issue:`32`).
-If you want a console client, use ncmpcpp instead.
+Works with Mopidy 0.6 and upwards.
+Uses the ``idle`` MPD command, but in resource inefficient way.

 ncmpcpp